Outi Tähtinen

 I head our Employment service together with Tomi Kemppainen.

 I am an experienced and practical employment law professional.
 I advise employers in all kinds of issues related to employment law.
-I have developed a deep understanding of employment contract issues, employment relationship change situations, mergers and acquisitions and negotiations over my 15-year career.
+I have developed a deep understanding of employment contract issues, employment relationship change situations, mergers and acquisitions and negotiations over my more than 20-year career.

 I spend a considerable part of my working time on employment law disputes, and I am very competent in negotiations related to dispute situations.
-I also regularly advise clients in employment offence matters.
+I also regularly advise clients in employment offence matters and various internal investigations in the workplace.

 I spare no time and effort to achieve the best result for my clients.
 I seek to provide clients practical and understandable counselling and find solutions within the required schedule.
 Based on the feedback I have received, I have succeeded well in this.